 If you have had an accident, renewing your policy can be tricky.
 Legally, as per your insurance policy, you must report any accident, even if it’s a minor one, to the insurer.
 A lot of people do not report minor bumps because there is not much damage or costs, and filing the accident with the company would be time-consuming, tedious and result in troubles later.

-Free Pass - Insurance companies may give you a free pass on your first “at fault” accident.
-In this case, your premium and policy will remain the same.
+Free pass - Insurance companies may give you a free pass on your first “at fault” accident.
+In this case, your car insurance renewal quote and policy will remain the same.
 When you are shopping around for insurance, this is a good point to remember to ask the agent.
 Always find out if there is an option to buy an endowment which will cost a little extra, but will get you forgiveness for your first accident which was your fault.

 Having a made a claim on your insurance policy will affect its renewal, but there are many things to consider here.